 Employment generation coupled with improving employability is the priority of the Government.
-The Government has taken various steps to improve Labour Force Participation Rate in the country including women's participation in the labour force and quality of their employment.
+Accordingly, the Government of India has taken various steps for generating employment in the country.

 Investments in Infrastructure and productive capacity have a large multiplier impact on growth and employment.
 The budget of 2023-24 proposed to increase capital investment outlay steeply for the third year in a row by 33 per cent to Rs 10 lakh crore, which would be 3.3 per cent of GDP.
 This substantial increase in recent years is central to the government's efforts to enhance growth potential and job creation.